Impact

 • Cluttered left nav with unnecessary icons

-Eric is very knowledgeable in his craft and is proficient in multiple computer languages.
-When his company closes a deal with Cloud Elements, Eric is tasked with learning and utilizing their software.
-He needs to do so quickly and efficiently.
-He arrives on their documentation site, despite his reluctance to learn yet another series of steps and sift through seemingly endless information.
+• He needs to do so quickly and efficiently.
+He arrives on their documentation website, and may have reluctance to learn yet series of steps and sift through seemingly endless information

-After additional research and information gathering, I determined that developers, like Eric, would rarely be interested in something like this.
-They just want the quickest way to get coding.
+After additional research and information gathering, I determined that developers, like Eric, would not benefit from something like this

 Wireframes